LonamiWebs/Telethon/readthedocs/concepts/sessions.rst

 .. warning::

-    **Keep this string safe!** Anyone with this string can use it to login into your account and do anything they want to to do.
+    **Keep this string safe!** Anyone with this string can use it to login into your account and do anything they want to.

     This is similar to leaking your ``*.session`` files online, but it is easier to leak a string than it is to leak a file.